 Completing the admissions process as a transfer student is nearly identical to the process for those applying directly from high school, or secondary school.
 On the application form, where you are asked to include your school information, be sure to include both the high school you graduated from, as well as the information for your current undergraduate institution.
 Because gathering information from your previous institutions can take time, we recommend initiating communication with your high school, as soon as possible.

-If you would like to transfer credits from university courses you have already completed, you must submit a description of each course with the grades you received because all credit transfers are subject to the approval of the relevant college deans.
+If you would like to transfer credits from university courses you have already completed, you must submit a description of each course, with the grades you received, because all credit transfers are subject to the approval of the relevant college deans.